AlexsLemonade/refinebio-examples/.github/ISSUE_TEMPLATE/other-issue.md

 ---
 name: Other issue
 about: Use this issue template to describe a current issue with an analysis or documentation (that is not a new example analysis)
+title: ''
+labels: ''
 assignees: ''

 ---